frisbro303/signDNE_python/README.md

 2. [Installation](#Installation)
 3. [Signed ariaDNE](#Signed-ariaDNE)
 4. [Command line interface](#Command-line-interface)
-## Package description
-The package is intended for use as a library in a normal python environment or through the dedicated command line interface (CLI).
-To use the CLI run the command `sign_ariaDNE` in the terminal.
-To use as a library import by `from sign_ariaDNE import ariaDNE`.

-The package consists of 3 files:
-- `src/signed_ariaDNE.py` : File containing the function `ariaDNE` for calculating the DNE and signed DNE of a shape, which can be imported as a library or used through the command line interface.
-- `src/signed_ariaDNE_cli.py` : Command line interface for the `ariaDNE` function.

 ## Installation
 In order to install the library and command line interface run the following command: